slavielle/shore/README.md

 .

 ### My goals are
-For a project contributing developer:
+* For a project contributing developer:
   - To be able to install shore and learn how to use it at a user level in 10 min tops.
   - To be able to reinstall an existing project from scratch and be ready to crack on with, in 10 min tops
   - No more runtime or build tools versions or compatibility problem: runtime and building tools in the container make your life easier because every developer works with exactly the same environment

+* For a lead developper :
+  - To be able to setup devemopment environment using a build-in profiles and bundles as quickly as effectively.

 ## Disclaimer
 * I'm not an experimented developer on bash scriptintg development.
 My code could certainly be improved.